Hendrix-CS/csci151/index.md

 However, the above only applies if you **made a reasonable attempt at the assignment the first time**.
 You cannot turn in a half-finished assignment before the deadline and then “revise” it by completing the rest.
 If your assignment is only half-finished, you must request use late days as described above.

-All work and revisions must be completed the day of the final exam period for this course at 5pm.
+{% include important.html content="All work and revisions must be completed the day of the final exam period for this course at 5pm." %}